superoneio/awesome-eos/README-en.md

 * [Uncloak](https://uncloak.io), The world’s first blockchain powered cyber thread solution.
 * [Unico](http://unico.global), Decentralized digital collectables.
 * [Zimbra X](https://info.zimbra.com/zimbra-x-beta), The next generation of the Zimbra email and collaboration platform.
+* [EOS Miner](http://eosminer.vip), A game incubated by EOS Asia: EOS Super Miner, does not issue token, uses EOS directly.
+About 90% of the prize pool's EOS is returned to the player.
+The dynamic design of the leaderboard guarantees the fairness of subsequent players.
+In short, I played for a few days.
+It's easy to get started, fair and fun, and it's time to go online.
+Make an appointment at http://eosminer.vip

 Ref: [EOS dApp Ecosystem](https://medium.com/eostribe/eos-dapp-ecosystem-450fb6dac39e).